 Over half of today’s active duty force doesn’t contribute to their Thrift Savings Plan.
-In statistics put out by the Federal Retirement Thrift Investment Board the number of service members that contribute is at 40.5%.
-While the number is up about 1%, the concern is for the numbers that aren’t contributing and why.
+The number of service members that contribute is at an all-time low, and the concern is why they aren’t contributing.
 There is something to be said about having that nest egg.
 Something, Barbara Thompson, Director of Office of Family Policy, sees as important.

 “Their involvement in the TSP is critical,” says Thompson, whether they are deciding to make a career of the military are not.
 “If you don’t do that, what are you going to have after your years of service if you haven’t joined the TSP?”

-In the beginning of my husband’s military career we weren’t sure what the future held, whether this would become a career or not.
-It didn’t matter; we started contributing to the TSP, because we realized how important it was to prepare for our future.
+At the beginning of my husband’s military career, we weren’t sure what the future held, whether this would become a career or not.
+It didn’t matter; we started contributing to the TSP because we realized how important it was to prepare for our future.
 Even if we had completed our years of service in just six years, we would have had a start.
 Starting small, accruing interesting – this can be an incredible start to a positive lifestyle of saving.

 “We need to be thinking about our financial future,” Thompson said, “even if we’re only twenty, sixty-five will come soon enough, and we want to make sure we are going to be comfortable in those retirement years.”

-One of the best ways to get a jump start on your savings is to pay down high interest debt.
-Military Saves recommends the National Foundation for Credit Counseling.
-They also recommend saving automatically with MyPay.
-By leaving your check before you even know it’s there, you probably won’t miss it.
+One of the best ways to get a jump start on your savings is to pay down high-interest debt.
+Military Saves recommends the National Foundation for Credit Counseling, and they also recommend saving automatically with MyPay, by leaving your check before you even know it’s there, you probably won’t miss it.

 Inevitably there will be those that think they can’t save, or because they can’t save now how can they possibly start?
-Even a small step in the right direction is a step.
-Military saves has a whole section just for saving on a tight budget.
+Even a small step in the right direction is a step, no matter how small the budget.